-Some kids with learning and attention issues may have trouble with playground social rules and equipment.
+Some kids with learning and thinking differences may have trouble with playground social rules and equipment.
 Here are common playground problems and how to help your child avoid them.

 Being Bullied or Witnessing Bullying

 How to help: Be approachable and proactive.
 Explain what bullying is and make sure your child knows she can come to you (or a teacher) if she experiences it or sees it.
 Tell her it’s OK to walk away if she feels unsafe or if using words to defend herself isn’t working.
 Learn more about what to do if you suspect bullying at school.

 Being Too Aggressive With Other Kids

 Kids with learning and thinking differences sometimes lack impulse control and have trouble filtering what they say.
 They may push or shove other kids, run without paying attention or be unknowingly insulting.
 It’s also possible they don’t realize when they’re being too forceful.